iasandcb/type-this/README.md

 ##### Result

-Once every player finish typing, judgement is made.
+Once each player finishes typing, judgement is made.

-Now the winner has the right to manage the game, which means he or she can finish the game.
+If a guest typed before host, the guest lost.

-The winner starts typing a word, and so on.
+If a guest typed faster than host, the guest won.